Auditions & Jobs

 • Ability to meet deadlines and manage multiple projects simultaneously and efficiently.

-• Excellent computer skills and aptitude, especially in CAD and using Microsoft Office Suite, as well as the ability to quickly learn new software programs.
+• Excellent computer skills and aptitude, especially in CAD (VectorWorks), and using Microsoft Office Suite, as well as the ability to quickly learn new software programs.

 • Knowledge of or strong interest in opera preferred.